How do I make a reservation at Del Sol?

 Who do I tip and how much?

 As in the U.S., tipping is around 15-20%, or as you feel is appropriate.
-Maids may be tipped a dollar or two a day per person, depending on the size of the accommodation and how much cleaning is needed.
+Maids may be tipped $2 a day per person, depending on the size of the accommodation and how much cleaning is needed.

 Dive masters, boat captains, and fishing guides also count on tips for their livelihood.
 It’s up to you what percentage to tip, however remember that often the dive masters and fishing captain will share their tips with the boat captain.

-All condominiums and hotel rooms are seviced daily by our team of housekeepers.
+All condominiums and hotel rooms are serviced daily by our team of housekeepers.
 While every effort to clean the rooms early in the day is made, sometimes the maid service is not completed until the afternoon.
 We appreciate your patience!

 Where is a good place to snorkel?